-For those who holds a different culture backgrounds, you will be amazed by the fact that there are so many Jewish traditions to follow within a Jewish wedding.
-As a Professional Wedding Photographer, when comparing with Asian Tea Ceremony and Hindu Wedding, I will still rate the Jewish wedding’s difficulty 5 stars (I definitely will not recommend a rookie to shoot a Jewish wedding).
+For those who hold different cultural backgrounds, you will be amazed by the fact that there are so many Jewish traditions to follow within a Jewish wedding.
+As a professional wedding photographer, when comparing with Lebanese Wedding, Macedonian Wedding an Asian Wedding, I will still rate the Jewish wedding’s difficulty 5 stars (I definitely will not recommend a rookie to shoot a Jewish wedding).
 This weekend, we have just shot a beautiful Jewish Wedding of Paula and Ben at the Terrace, which located in the heart of the Royal Botanical Garden.
 I have posted few wedding highlights down below, and while you browsing these stunning photos, let me tell you 10 traditions you should know before attending a Jewish wedding (so you don’t get overwhelmed).

 3. Singing the Ketubah

 Ketubah is a type of Jewish prenuptial agreement, you may find it similar to the wedding certificate but Ketubah is to be signed BEFORE the ceremony takes place.
 The Ketubah outlined the right and responsibilities of the groom, in relation to the bride.

 Chuppah is a canopy under which a Jewish couple stand during the wedding ceremony.
 Accompanied by their parents, Ben and Paula walked towards the Chuppah, which symbolises the home they built.

 A wedding without vows isn’t a wedding, this goes the same for the Jewish weddings.
 While the vow was done, the groom and bride exchanged their rings.
 These heartfelt moments were all captured by our professional wedding videography team.